egbakou/ExportDataToExcel/README.md

         }

-        /* Export the liste to excel file at the location*/ public async System.Threading.Tasks.Task ExportDataToExcelAsync()
+        /* Export the list to excel file at the location provide by DependencyService */ public async System.Threading.Tasks.Task ExportDataToExcelAsync()
         {
             // Granted storage permission